STkangyh/WhatIsYourColor/README.md

 직접 CNN을 구현하여 더 복잡하고 성능이 좋은 모델을 만들고, 더 다양한 기능을 가진 페이지로 업데이트 할 예정입니다.
 오픈 소스 소프트웨어 수업은 끝났지만, 해당 페이지는 좀 더 발전할 수 있도록 계속 수정하도록 하겠습니다.
 언젠가 이 페이지를 서버에 올려서, 광고 배너를 달 때까지 노력해보겠습니다.

+# WhatIsYourColor

+Let's find your Personal Color!
+Take a photo on the web page and discover your personal color!

+## What is Personal Color?

+Personal Color refers to colors that suit individuals based on their skin tone, eye color, hair color, and other factors.
+It helps in selecting colors for clothing, makeup, hair dye, accessories, etc., that complement personal characteristics.
+It's important to note that personal color analysis lacks clear scientific evidence for distinct criteria; therefore, results may vary individually, and it's best to find natural-looking colors without biases.

+## Preparation for Utilizing the Web Page

+- Click 'code' on the GitHub page and copy the URL in the HTTPS environment.
+- Create a new local folder for execution, open it in the terminal, clone it, and enter the copied URL.
+- Run the index.html file in the WhatIsYourColor folder to open the web page.
+- Camera access permission is required for personal color identification.
+- When you click the 'WebCam Start' button, a popup will request camera access at the top of the page.
+Please grant permission.
+- Your camera view will appear in the center of the screen.
+When you press the 'Take a shot' button, your personal color will be displayed at the bottom of the page based on the captured camera view.
+- If further explanations are needed, click the 'Figure out your color' button to check additional information about your personal color.

+## Reason for Choosing This Topic

+As explained about personal color, I found that people who provide such tests often charge varying amounts, from a few thousand to even hundreds of thousands of won.
+I thought it might be a good idea to create a testing tool myself instead of spending such amounts.

+### Reason for Choosing Teachable Machine

+I considered implementing machine learning myself, but I found it challenging to understand the process of classifying classes even after reviewing course materials and external sources.
+Since this course is open-source software, I wanted to utilize an open-source tool.
+There were several options, but I chose Teachable Machine because it seemed the easiest to handle.

+## Production Process

+1. **Collecting Appropriate Picture Data:**
+   - The personal color identification device I created divided into four classes: Spring Warm, Fall Warm, Summer Cool, and Winter Cool.
+   - Data consists of pictures of celebrities recognized by many people for their personal color.
+   - Data Processing Steps:
+     - The scraping.py program crawls Google to gather 200-250 pictures per person.
+     - The FaceDetect.py program edits the pictures by framing the faces and saves them.
+     - The NotFaceDelete.py program keeps the pictures with recognizable faces and deletes the rest.

+2. **Upload Processed Data to Teachable Machine:**
+   - In Teachable Machine, I divided the classes and set the training epochs, batch size, and learning rate.
+   - The target metrics were accuracy above 0.5 and loss per epoch below 2.
+   - I downloaded the model using the best settings.

+3. **Processing Model and Information into the Web Page:**
+   - Created JSON and JavaScript files to complete the web page.

+## Evaluation

+It's regrettable that I couldn't implement all the desired functions by December 10th and that the model's accuracy is low.
+However, as much as there are shortcomings, there are more areas for improvement.
+I plan to create a more complex and higher-performing model by implementing CNN and update the page with more diverse features.
+Even though the open-source software course is over, I'll continue to edit this page to enhance it further.

+I aim to upload this page to a server and even place advertisements on it someday.